 - Purity seals in Warhammer 40,000 serve to protect Imperial soldiers, vehicles, and even weapons from the corruption of Chaos.
 They don't always work.
 There is also mention of other sorts of inscriptions and holy relics used for similar purposes.

-- In Harry Potter and the Forbidden Journey, there's a throwaway line in Dumbledore's office that mentions how the riders have had numerous protective spells placed upon them.
+- In Harry Potter and the Forbidden Journey at Universal Studios, there's a throwaway line in Dumbledore's office that mentions how the riders have had numerous protective spells placed upon them.
 This is the in-universe justification for why they're able to No-Sell dragon fire, acromantula poison, and the Whomping Willow's attacks.
 The only thing the riders aren't safe from are the Dementors, requiring Harry to step in.

 - In "Shounen Kininden Tsumuji" Tsumuji is given a magatama that protects him from being turned to stone.

 - In Red Dead Redemption, if you're a consistently good person, you can get a special item from a nun.
 The item in question is a cross pendant that actively deflects bullets fired at you.

 - The games often have the status effects Protect and Shell.
 These reduce physical and magical damage (respectively) by as much as 50%.
 Protect is almost always a boon, but Shell sometimes also reduces the effect of healing spells, which can make it a Useless Useful Spell.
 Similarly, the status effect Reflect bounces magic back to its target, meaning enemy mages need to attack physically, or have their own magic bounced back at them.
 However, this also works with friendly magic, meaning that characters need to be healed through the use of items.

 - In Umineko: When They Cry, Maria gives Jessica a Scorpion Charm with a protection spell on it in the very first visual novel.
 However, it's implied that the "charm" is really just a plastic toy.